simon-archer/StockBox/readme.md

    * TFT_DC to D5
    * TFT_RST to D7
 2. Edit the Wi-Fi credentials in the `MyWiFiCredentials` struct in the code.
+3. Set up webhooks in your Particle console, following the instructions provided in the Webhooks section below.
-3. Upload the code to your Particle Photon using the Particle IDE.
+4. Upload the code to your Particle Photon using the Particle IDE.

 The program will attempt to connect to each of the provided Wi-Fi networks in the `MyWiFiCredentials` struct.
 Once a successful connection is established, it will start fetching market status, exchange rate, and stock price data and displaying it on the TFT screen.

+## Webhooks

+Webhooks are necessary for real-time updates from the APIs.
+You need to configure them on Particle's console:

+1. Log into the Particle Console.
+2. Navigate to the 'Integrations' -> 'New Integration' -> 'Webhook' section.
+3. Set up webhooks for your APIs (Currency API, Polygon, Real Stonks API).
+Make sure to configure the event name, URL, request type, device, and response template as required by the APIs.
+4. Save the webhook.

+With the webhooks set, your Particle device will receive real-time updates from these APIs.

 ## Screens